Second firm to sell stake in Village Voice Media

 A source close to executives at Trimaran, a New York-based firm specializing in leveraged buyouts, recapitalizations and project finance, said the firm has agreed to sell its “single-digit stake” in Village Voice Media back to the company because it, too, is uncomfortable with the direction of the company.

 The investment firm would not comment.
-But in a statement to its limited partners on Tuesday, Trimaran said it has “reached an agreement to sell its position in Village Voice Media”, according to a spokesman for Lincoln Financial Group, one of the fund’s limited partners.
+But in a statement to its limited partners on Tuesday, Trimaran said it has “reached an agreement to sell its position in Village Voice”, according to a spokesman for Lincoln Financial Group, one of the fund’s limited partners.

 “Corporate distance is not a solution to the heinous problem of human trafficking within the United States, but it makes it easier to ignore and to deny the opportunity -- and the moral obligation -- to help fight it,” Elizabeth McDougall, an attorney for Village Voice Media, said.